A Coalition Game for On-demand Multi-modal 3D Automated Delivery System: Methodology

 Next, we calculate the agent-customer joint information embedding as the weighted sum of value vectors in Equation \ref{eq:7}.

-Furthermore, the decoding process encodes the joint information embedding to a query \citep{zhang2022transformer}.
-To do so, compare it with each customer's key to acquire the attention coefficient, representing the compatibility between vehicle $k$ and customer $i$ at time $t$, according to Equation \ref{eq:8}.
+Furthermore, the joint information embedding to a query of nodes in a single-attention mechanism is used, followed by \citep {zhang2022transformer}.
+It compares with each customer's key to acquire the attention coefficient, representing the compatibility between vehicle $k$ and customer $i$ at time $t$, according to Equation \ref{eq:8}.

-To guarantee that each vehicle would not select the same node, a global mask is used to handle such situations and other operational and delivery constraints; the masking procedure is used for both fleets in the probability of the selecting node $i$, which is noted in Equation \ref{eq7}:
+To guarantee that each vehicle would not select the same node, a global mask is used to handle such situations and other operational and delivery constraints; the masking procedure is used for both fleets in the probability of selecting node $i$, which is noted in Equation \ref{eq7}:

-with Clip parameter of C, and $\boldsymbol{W}_{5}, \boldsymbol{W}_{6}, \boldsymbol{W}_{7}, \boldsymbol{W}_{8}, \boldsymbol{W}_{9}$ are learnable weight parameters.
+with Clip parameter of C, and $\boldsymbol{W}_{5}, \boldsymbol{W}_{6}, \boldsymbol{W}_{7}, \boldsymbol{W}_{8}, \boldsymbol{W}_{9}, \boldsymbol{W}_{10}, \boldsymbol{W}_{11} $ are learnable weight parameters.
 As a result, a tour can be generated by selecting vehicle-node pairs at every step.
-The output will be given to the encoder for re-encode the states to account for removing the visited node and re-embedding the edges states to update to features of the network; thereby, the decoder can be influenced by a variation on network embedding at the decoding step to select the superior pair.
 The detailed design of the decoder is depicted in Figure \ref{fig9}.
-In the assignment step, three strategies were adopted to test if a priority-based model in the decoding stage would perform superiorly in contrast to joint learning.
-The latter is when a node is assigned to the highest probability in two modes, whereas the former is for either of the modes; there is a priority in the assignment, and the UAV-priority case is at less risk due to versatility over ADRs in normal delivery situations.
+In the assignment step, two strategies were adopted to test if a priority-based model in the decoding stage would perform superiorly in contrast to joint learning.
+The latter is when a node is assigned to the highest probability in two modes, whereas the former is for either of the modes; there is a priority in the assignment, the UAV and ADR priority case.